Smoking bans in private vehicles: United Kingdom

 On 1 October 2015, smoking in vehicles with passengers under 18 was banned in England and Wales, except in convertibles.
 It is also illegal for drivers under the age of 18 to allow other passengers to smoke in their car, regardless of their age – however drivers under the age of 18 will be permitted to smoke in their car as long as no passengers are present.
 It is a criminal offence for any driver to fail to stop a passenger illegally smoking in the car while a passenger under the age of 18 is present.

 Scotland enacted a ban on 5 December 2016.

 While a ban was approved in 2016 in Northern Ireland, it has yet to be enacted.

-Smoking is not allowed in work vehicles that more than one person uses.
+Smoking is not allowed in work vehicles that more than one person use.
 Smoking in company cars is allowed, provided that there is only one user of the car and the employer allows.